shinn16/war-at-sea-card-generator/README.md

 please feel free to suggest it.
 Otherwise, you will either need to purchase the font (currently $10) or change the font defined in /card_generator/models/definitions.
 The license on the font allows for images produced to be distributed, but the TTF file itself for the font cannot be.

+## How to Contribute
+If you are interested in contributing, please join our discord server at https://discord.gg/EeWxsBqy.